 There are different built-in as well as third-party functions, which print their output directly to stdout.

-Suppose you want to capture the result of calling the built-in help()
+Suppose you want to capture the result of calling the built-in help() function and process it further.

-To achieve that, you can utilise the redirect_stdout()
+To achieve that, you can utilise the redirect_stdout() function from the contextlib standard library.

 import contextlib